LoginRadius/engineering-portal/content/blog/cpp-stl-containers/index.md

 --

 ### STL - What next?
 Containers aren't the only part of STL.
 It is huge!
 You are encouraged to read up more on STL, as it makes your life easier in every manner!
 You don't need to reinvent the wheel.
 Next, you could try looking up the various algorithms contained in the STL.
-They're present in the header file `<algorithm.h>`.
+They're present in the header file `<algorithm>`.
 Good luck on your journey!